-- (a) Swimming pools and spa pools must be located at the rear of the property. - (b) Swimming pools and spa pools should not be located within the side setback, between dwellings. - (c) In the case of a corner block, swimming pools and spa pools must not be located within the primary street frontage. - (d) Swimming pools and spa pools are to be setback from significant trees and landscaping in line with Australian Standard AS4970-2009 - Protection of trees on development sites. - (e) Where decking abuts any boundary, additional consideration must be given to the visual privacy of adjoining properties. - (f) Exposed pool structures must be screened if visible above ground. - (g) All pool equipment must be enclosed within an acoustically treated structure. - (h) On sites where swimming pools are proposed the landscaping requirements in Section 1.11 should be met.
+- (a) Swimming pools and spa pools must be located at the rear of the property. - (b) Swimming pools and spa pools should not be located within the side setback, between dwellings. - (c) In the case of a corner block, swimming pools and spa pools must not be located within the primary street frontage. - (d) Swimming pools and spa pools are to be setback from significant trees and landscaping in line with Australian Standard AS4970-2009 Protection of trees on development sites. - (e) Where decking abuts any boundary, additional consideration must be given to the visual privacy of adjoining properties. - (f) Exposed pool structures must be screened if visible above ground. - (g) All pool equipment must be enclosed within an acoustically treated structure.